OctopusDeploy/blog/blog/2018-02/spring-boot-as-a-service.md

 Now that our newly created or updated EC2 instance is part of our list of deployment targets, we can transfer our Spring Boot JAR file to it.
 This is done using the `Transfer a package` step.

 :::hint
 We use the `Transfer a package` step instead of the `Deploy Java Archive` step because the latter will extract and repack the JAR file.
-This is done to allow files in the JAR to have their contents modified (if variable replacement is enabled).
+This extraction and repacking is done to allow files in the JAR to have their contents modified (if variable replacement is enabled).
 However,  Spring Boot fully executable JAR files are not able to be extracted by the `jar` tool.
 The Spring Boot documentation has this warning:

 >Currently, some tools do not accept this format so you may not always be able to use this technique.
 For example, jar -xf may silently fail to extract a jar or war that has been made fully-executable.